Citric Acid

 Citric acid is not only used as a flavoring but also as a firming compound.
 Tomato products use citric acid to keep canned tomatoes firmer in texture as well as reducing the pH level to assist with the sterilization process when canning.
 It was also a common ingredient used to keep canned fruits from darkening.
 Citric acid may also be referred to as sour salt or citric salt.

-Citric Acid Glossary Term
+Citric Acid Reviews

 There currently aren't any reviews or comments for this term.
 Be the first!